-Ministerial Intervention requests are written submissions to the Minister of Immigration and Border Protection.
+Ministerial Intervention requests are written submissions to the Minister of Immigration (Dept of Home Affairs).

-You can make a request for ministerial intervention if you have received a decision by a review tribunal (MRT/RRT).
+You can make a request for ministerial intervention if you have received a decision by a review tribunal (AAT Migration Division and Refugee Division).
 This is because the Minister’s public interest powers need a review tribunal decision to exist before he can intervene.

 However, there are certain limited circumstances where the minister cannot intervene even after a decision by a Tribunal.
 These include where: